kaBeech/tensort/README.md

 Permutationsort will also make an average of 7 comparisons when sorting a 3-element list.
 This is slightly more than the other algorithms examined but it's worth it because A) the spread of outcomes is favorable for our needs, and
-B) it uses logic that is completely different from Bubblesort and Reverse Exchangesort.
+B) it uses logic that is completely different from Bubblesort and Exchangesort.
 Using different manners of reasoning to reach an agreed-upon answer greatly increases the robustness of the system.

 Given a Byte of [1,2,3], here are the chances of various outcomes from using a